Swift, Python, JavaScript, and Go

 Run

-Small ideas should run before they become projects.
+Small ideas should run right away.

-Run Swift, Python, JS, and Go
+Run Swift, Python, JavaScript, and Go

 Test code on Mac and Linux